We have information you must know before you buy the Sequoia.

 We will not spam you, and will never sell your email.

-The Toyota Sequoia SR5 ($40,030) comes with cloth upholstery, tri-zone air conditioning; power windows, locks, and back window; 40/20/40 middle row recline/fold-flat seat; 60/40 fold-flat recline third row seat; keyless entry; an eight-speaker AM/FM/CD/XM audio system with a plug for iPod compatibility; Bluetooth; power heated mirrors; tilt/telescoping steering; cruise control; spare tire; rear spoiler; power driver seat; 18-inch alloy wheels and a tow package.
-The SR5 is available with 4WD ($43,255).
+The 2012 Toyota Sequoia SR5 ($40,930) comes with easy-clean cloth upholstery, tri-zone air conditioning; power windows, locks, and back window; power moonroof; eight-way power driver's seat and four-way manual front passenger's seat; 40/20/40 middle row recline/fold-flat seat; 60/40 fold-flat recline third row seat; keyless entry; an eight-speaker AM/FM/CD/SiriusXM audio system with auxiliary jack, USB port for iPod compatibility, and Bluetooth hands-free phone and audio streaming; power heated mirrors; tilt/telescoping steering; cruise control; spare tire; rear spoiler; integrated fog lamps;18-inch alloy wheels and a tow package.
+The SR5 is available with 4WD ($44,155).
 The bigger, 5.7-liter V8 is optional ($625) with either 2WD or 4WD.
-A Sport Package ($691) upgrades the second row bench to bucket seats (reducing total seating to seven) and upgrades with a power-adjustable driver's seat, 20-inch alloy wheels with a unique finish, color-keyed sport grille, rear spoiler, fog lamps, and a black fabric interior.
-A Premium Package ($3,330) is eight seats, leather, heated/power front seats, power fold/recline third row, auto-dimming inside mirror with back-up camera.
+A Sport Package ($691) upgrades the second row bench to bucket seats (reducing total seating to seven) and adds 20-inch alloy wheels with a unique finish, and a color-keyed sport grille.
+A Premium Package ($3,330) is eight seats; leather; heated/power front seats; power fold/recline third row; and auto-dimming inside mirror with integrated back-up camera, compass, and HomeLink.

-Sequoia Limited ($50,140) comes standard with the 5.7-liter V8 and upgrades the SR5 with heated, leather trimmed seats; upgrades front seats to 10-way power; adds leather trim to the steering wheel, seats, and gearshift knob; and a backup camera with a 3.5-inch display built into the rear-view mirror.
+Sequoia Limited ($51,040) comes standard with the 5.7-liter V8 and adds heated, leather trimmed seats; upgrades front seats to 10-way power; adds leather trim to the steering wheel, seats, and gearshift knob; and a backup camera with a 3.3-inch display built into the rear-view mirror.
 The rear 60/40 third-row seat is power operated and all rear side windows have shades.
 The dash is upgraded with brighter Optitron gauges and a multi-information display, and a 14-speaker JBL Synthesis audio system.
-Outside, the Limited adds chrome trim, 20-inch wheels, moonroof, power liftgate, and power-folding mirrors.
-The Limited is available with four-wheel drive ($53,365).
-Options for the Limited include a rear-seat DVD entertainment system ($1,670), second-row bucket seats, and DVD-based navigation ($1,460).
+Outside, the Limited adds chrome trim, 20-inch wheels, power liftgate, and power-folding, self-dimming mirrors with integrated turn signals.
+The Limited is available with four-wheel drive ($54,265).
+Options for the Limited include a rear-seat DVD entertainment system ($1,670), second-row bucket seats (no charge), and DVD-based navigation ($1,460).

-The Platinum ($57,180) is a seven-seater with heated bucket seats and a console in the middle row.
-It builds on Limited with 20-inch diamond-finish alloy wheels, a rear load-leveling suspension and adaptive shocks, and a memory feature for the mirrors, power-adjustable steering column and power seats, which are heated and air conditioned in the front.
+The Platinum ($58,580) is a seven-seater with heated bucket seats and a console in the middle row.
+It builds on Limited equipment with 20-inch diamond-finish alloy wheels, a rear load-leveling suspension and adaptive shocks, and a memory feature for the mirrors, power-adjustable steering column and power seats, which are heated and air conditioned in the front.
 Platinum also gets standard puddle-lamps and reverse-tilt for outside mirrors, navigation/backup camera, active cruise control, rear-seat entertainment, wood-grain trim for steering wheel, doors and shifter.
-The only choice on Platinum is four-wheel drive ($60,405) or adding pearl white paint.
+The only choices on Platinum are four-wheel drive ($61,805) or adding pearl white paint ($220).

-Safety features standard on all models include advanced frontal airbags, front knee airbags, seat-mounted side-impact airbags for the front row, three-row side-curtain airbags with rollover sensor, electronic stability control, traction control, and daytime running lights.
+Safety features standard on all models include advanced frontal airbags, front knee airbags, seat-mounted side-impact airbags for the front row, three-row side-curtain airbags with rollover sensor, electronic stability control with trailer sway control, traction control, and daytime running lights.
+The new-for-2012 Blind Spot Monitor, exclusive to the Platinum model, warns drivers of vehicles traveling in their blind spots.

 The Toyota Sequoia is long and wide, with a long wheelbase, and is designed to look tall and oversized, so as to project strength from a distance.
 It's every inch a full-size SUV.
 The Sequoia shares design features with the Tundra pickup from the front bumper to the B-pillar, along with numerous drive train components.